 From the fifteenth to the seventeenth century, Guadalajara was the seat of the Mendoza family, who were kindhearted supporters of Spanish specialists and scholars.

-Many people who live in Guadalajara work in Madrid and live in Guadalajara or vise versa.
+Many people who live in Guadalajara work in Madrid and live in Guadalajara or vice versa.
 There are fast trains and easy transportation options for these reasons.
+If you visit Madrid from Guadalajara, make sure to visit the parks in Madrid.

 What to do in Guadalajara Spain